Animal Health & Welfare

-This program's activities for 2020 will focus on the management of financial and human resources in order to have a mobile unit that allows developing sterilization and veterinary days in different communities of the Sierra Nevada and it's foothills permanently from 2021.
+This program's activities for 2020- 2021 are focused on getting financial and human resources in order to have a mobile unit by 2022 that allows developing sterilization and veterinary days in different communities of the Sierra Nevada and it's foothills permanently f.

 Sterilization provides benefits to pets and environment!

 Would you like to support this project?
 Contact us!

 Overpopulation of dogs and cats causes an alarming increase in the number of abandoned animals and a worsening of living conditions and quality of life.
 So, in order to increase the quality of life of the animals that suffer on our streets, we invite you to learn about our work and to support it!

 - Not in heat or pregnant (if pregnant not more than three weeks gestation)